 - Presentation during Student Chapter Meeting at AAPP Annual Meeting (April 16, 2023)

 Impact Grant Criteria

-- The CPNP Foundation will award a maximum of $6,000 annually through the Student Chapter Impact Grant program.
-Assuming appropriate, quality submissions, the CPNP Foundation will award a minimum of one award but can split the $6,000 grant amount between up to three chapters annually at its discretion.
-Each student chapter awarded a grant will also receive a $500 registration and travel stipend to the next CPNP Annual Meeting for 1 chapter representative to attend and serve as a representative at the CPNPF booth where the results from their activity/initiative will be featured.
+- The AAPP Foundation (AAPPF) will award a maximum of $6,000 annually through the Student Chapter Impact Grant program.
+Assuming appropriate, quality submissions, AAPPF will award a minimum of one award but can split the $6,000 grant amount between up to three chapters annually at its discretion.
+Each student chapter awarded a grant will also receive a $500 registration and travel stipend to the next AAPP Annual Meeting for at least 1 chapter representative to attend and serve as a representative.
+The travel stipend should be included in the project budget submitted with the online application.

 - The scope of the proposal must be consistent with the goals of the Student Chapter Impact Grants.

-- The Student Chapter Impact Grant is open only to CPNP student chapters though the student chapter can, and is encouraged to, invite other partner organizations to be involved.
+- The Student Chapter Impact Grant is open only to CPNP/AAPP student chapters, though the student chapter can, and is encouraged to, invite other partner organizations to be involved.
 Special consideration will be given to projects involving at least one of the following types of partners:

 - Student professional organizations representing other disciplines (i.e., medicine, nursing, social work)

 - Advocacy organizations, NAMI on Campus chapters, and like organizations are encouraged